 Dr. Evans has published many articles in peer-reviewed medical journals including the Journal of the American Academy of Dermatology and JAMA Dermatology.
-She lives in Center City Philadelphia with her husband, 2 young daughters and their dachshund.
-Although raised in New Jersey, she has lived in Philadelphia since the beginning of college and now considers herself a true Philadelphian.
+She lives with her husband and 3 children.
+Although raised in New Jersey, she has lived in the Philadelphia area since the beginning of college.
 When not caring for patients, she enjoys walking in the Wissahickon, trying new recipes, and relaxing with her family.

 Dr. Enis has co-authored many articles in peer-reviewed medical and science journals including the Proceedings of the National Academy of Sciences, Blood (journal), and Journal of Experimental Medicine, and he has co-authored a review for Annual Review of Immunology.
 He has presented lectures at national and international meetings, including the American Academy of Dermatology, and multiple presentations at the Society of Investigative Dermatology, including a plenary presentation.
 He enjoys seeing patients of all ages, and his practice encompasses the full range of medical, pediatric, and surgical dermatology, including management of skin cancer.
 Outside of work, he enjoys photography and spending time with his wife and two young daughters.